Legal Advice for Compensation Insurance Claims & TPD Payouts

 About 28% of work-related injuries in Queensland relate to eyesight damage, a significant percentage.
 Men between 20 and 45 years old are far more likely to acquire an eye injury at work than women.
 Manufacturing, construction, agriculture, forestry and fisheries are the industries where most eye damage occurs.

-Several kinds of accidents could result in a person being partially or entirely blind.
+Several accidents could result in a person being partially or entirely blind.
 Some common types are:

-• Assault or attacks where a victim suffers head trauma or is hit by another person or object as they fall.
+• Assaults or attacks where the victim falls and hits their head or another person or object.

-• Intense bright light can damage eyesight leading to permanent or temporary loss of vision.
-For example, people without adequate protection when working with welding equipment or having laser eye surgery.
+• Intense bright light can damage eyesight, leading to permanent or temporary vision loss.
+For example, people lack adequate protection when working with welding equipment or having laser eye surgery.

 An eye injury claim is a personal injury legal case seeking compensation for damage to your eyes, eye socket, or the muscles or ligaments that control your eyeballs.
 To be successful, someone else needs to be entirely or partially responsible for the incident that caused you to be harmed.